 How do you differentiate your campus core switch from your competitors' products?

 Cisco: "Customers want platform longevity -- one they can use for the next 10 to 20 years," said Pankaj Gupta, director of campus switching and unified access marketing at Cisco.
 "Longevity and the maturity of our platform are two of our customers' key purchase considerations.
 If you install the Catalyst 6500 for the next 10 or 15 years and new technologies emerge, you have investment protection on this platform and will continue to upgrade to the latest technologies, new features and supervisor margins."

 The Catalyst 6500 is the oldest campus core platform on the market, but Cisco continuously invests in it and last year tripled its performance by introducing a new supervisor module, the Supervisor 2T, with 500 new features.

 "The Catalyst 6500 is for now and the next decade," Gupta said.
-"While our competitors introduce new platforms every two to three years, our platform is mature and proven in reliability, with deployments across the globe.
+"While our competitors platforms every two to three years, our platform is mature and proven in reliability, with deployments across the globe.
 Its richness of feature sets is a huge differentiation in the marketplace.
 It takes competitors many years to get to this level of feature richness.
 We're constantly learning from our customers and integrating their requirements into our platform."

 HP: "HP's campus core switch provides a simplified network architecture designed for scalability and reliability," said Kash Shaikh, senior director of product marketing and technical marketing engineering for HP Networking.